EARLY BIRD DISCOUNTS NOW AVAILABLE

 Welcome to Bangkok

 Touch down in Bangkok, the city with the world's longest name.
-This fascinating city thrums with the pulse of old and new, and is home to arguably some of the best street food in South East Asia.
+It thrums with the pulse of old and new and is home to arguably some of the best street food in South East Asia.
 Soak up the vibes as you're collected by your host at the airport and transferred to your hotel in bustling Chinatown.
-Depending on when you arrive, head out to explore - Yaowarat Road, the main artery of Chinatown, is moments from your doorstep; or hit sights like the Grand Palace and its Emerald Buddha.
+Depending on when you arrive, head out to explore – Yaowarat Road, the main artery of Chinatown, is moments from your doorstep.
+Hit sights like the Grand Palace and its Emerald Buddha, or sample that fabled street food.

 Day 2